astronomer/docs/astro/cli/configure-cli.md

     EOF
     ```

+2. Run the following command to set Podman as your container management engine for the Astro CLI:

+    ```sh
+    astro config set -g container.binary podman
+    ```

+    If you're using Podman 3, additionally run the following command:

+    ```sh
+    astro config set -g duplicate_volumes false
+    ```

+:::tip

-2. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:
+    Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:

     ```sh
     podman system connection ls